defenseunicorns/uds-docs/src/content/docs/overview/acronyms-and-terms.md

 ### Flavor (as in UDS Package or Bundle flavor)

-UDS Packages and so bundles include docker images from someone's registries.
+UDS Packages and Bundles include docker images from someone's registries.
 Per mission-hero preference we can typically pull from one of three sources:

 1. [Chainguard](https://www.chainguard.dev/).
 They are the best option when available, with the fastest response time to new CVEs, lowest CVE counts, and _the_ leader in the field.
-This flavor is denoted in source code as `unicorn` because we are proud offer their images as the best unicorn-level images that are.
+This flavor is denoted in source code as `unicorn` because we are proud to offer their images as top-tier _unicorn-level_ quality.
 2. Platform One's Ironbank.
 This image source is often required on DoD contracts.
 The flavor is denoted in source code as `registry1`.
 3. The vendor's image registry.
 We refer to the vendor-flavor as `upstream`.